cajones/Nagare/readme.md

 - TODO: I can move all cards through the workflow

+- TODO: I can get back to my board

 - TODO: I can see how long it took to move a card through the workflow

 - TODO: I can give a workflow stage a WIP limit